巧虎 Qiaohu / Ciaohu Chinese Kids Show and Magazine Review

 成長版 Grow edition activities

-My children have been a huge fan of this interactive dinosaur game!
+My children were a huge fan of this interactive card game with paper dinosaur puppets.

 In contrast to many overseas videos, the 巧虎 DVDs should work in your regular DVD player.
-As a result, you don’t have to worry about changing the region code or getting a region-free DVD player!
+As a result, you don’t have to worry about changing the region code or getting a region-free DVD player.

-Downsides of the 巧虎 Qiaohu, Ciaohu Chinese cartoon
+Downsides of the 巧虎 Ciaohu Chinese cartoon

 Plastic toys